nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 If you want to just reload configuration file without executing new binary, send SIGHUP to nghttpx main process.

+For TCP connections, nghttpx does moderate effort not to lose a connection during this process.
+To make it more robust, consider to enable ``net.ipv4.tcp_migrate_req``.

 Re-opening log files
 --------------------